Is minimum unit pricing for alcohol here to stay?

-In the UK, the clocks go forward by one hour at 01:00 on the last Sunday of March, this marks the start of British Summer Time.
+In the UK, the clocks go forward by one hour at 01:00 of last Sunday of March, this marks the start of British Summer Time.
 The clocks then go back by one hour at 02:00 on the last Sunday in October, marking the end of British Summer Time.

 It is worthwhile reviewing your premises licence to establish whether the clock changes impact your business operations.

-If you are licensed beyond 01:00 on the morning of the last Sunday of March, you will need to have a non-standard timing provision in your premise licence which extends your operational time by one hour when British Summer Time starts to ensure that you do not lose an hours’ trade.
+If you are licensed beyond 01:00 of the last Sunday of March, you will need to have a non-standard timing provision in your premise licence to extend your operational time by one hour when British Summer Time starts to ensure that you do not lose an hours’ trade.

-If your premise licence does not have such a non-standard timing provision, you can apply for a temporary event notice or apply to amend your premises licence to include a non-standard timing provision.
+If your premise licence does not already include a non-standard timing provision, you can apply for a temporary event notice or apply to amend your premises licence to include it for future use.

 If you are not licensed beyond 01:00, you do not need to do anything more than remembering to change your clocks.